 Worst of all, by not taking the initiative, salespeople allow dissatisfaction to creep into their accounts, the dissatisfaction that puts their client relationships at risk.
 A lack of initiative breeds complacency, and complacency breeds lost clients.

 Initiative is the ability to take action proactively.
 It means taking action before the action is required or necessary.
-Being a professional in sales requires many attributes, and initiative is high on that list.
+Being a professional in modern sales requires many attributes, and initiative is high on that list.
 It is a defining attribute of professionalism, and it creates opportunities that otherwise wouldn’t exist.

 Do I take action before it is required or necessary?